kubedb/docs/docs/guides/mariadb/backup/kubestash/application-level/index.md

 ### Prepare Backend

-We are going to store our backed up data into a `GCS` bucket.
+We are going to store our backup data into a `GCS` bucket.
 We have to create a `Secret` with necessary credentials and a `BackupStorage` CR to use this backend.
 If you want to use a different backend, please read the respective backend configuration doc from [here](https://kubestash.com/docs/latest/guides/backends/overview/).

 **Create Secret:**